ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 * **Environment / API Service publication**: Customers publish their APIs to the Amplify platform.
 * **Environment / API Service publication / Catalog item publication** (default mode): Same as previous plus automatically expose the APIS to the consumer via the Amplify Catalog.

-The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
+The Discovery Agent only discovers APIs that have tags defined in the agent configuration file.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 By default, the filter is empty and thus the agent will discover all APIs.

 The binary agent can run in the following mode: